 In addition to the forest, the property has very interesting topography, and it was this combination that sold me instantly.
 As a bonus, the western border faces a sprawling wetland, which means it will never be touched.
-This is the direction the house faces, offering a vista of woodlands that stretches as far as the eye can see; it's easy to pretend it all belongs to me.
-The best time of year to enjoy the view from the house is early May, just before the leaves have filled out.
+This is the direction the house faces, offering a woodland vista that stretches as far as the eye can see.

 Ground-level photographs can capture some of the land's contours, but they still don't fully impart the dramatic sense of depth.
 One almost feels as though the land embraces the house in an enormous cupped hand—which is just how I've always dreamt my home might be.